obzota/igndata/README.md

 ## Platform: Analysing two series of consoles

-We decided to focus our study on two majors producers, Nitendo and Sony.
+We decided to focus our study on two majors producers, **Nintendo** and **Sony**.
 With the years, platforms have evolved, and some might not be available anymore.

 We want to see with this short example if there exists some patterns around cycles of console generation.